Computably totally disconnected locally compact groups: Introduction

 \subsection{Background on t.d.l.c.\ groups}

-The first result on t.d.l.c.\ groups is due to van Dantzig~\cite{Dantzig:36} who showed that each t.d.l.c.\ group has a neighbourhood basis of the identity consisting of compact open subgroups.
-With Question (a) in mind, we provide six examples of t.d.l.c.\ groups (along with a compact open subgroup).
+Van Dantzig~\cite{Dantzig:36} showed that each t.d.l.c.\ group has a neighbourhood basis of the identity consisting of compact open subgroups.
+With Question~\ref{qu:quest}(a) in mind, we discuss some examples of t.d.l.c.\ groups.
 We will return to them repeatedly during the course of the paper.